accessor-io/dao-registry/docs/specification/url-encoding-patterns.md

 ## Conclusion

 The URL encoding patterns and regex expressions provide a robust foundation for subdomain validation and sanitization in the DAO Registry system.
-The comprehensive patterns ensure DNS compliance, ENS compatibility, and proper handling of internationalized domain names while maintaining security and performance standards.
+The   patterns ensure DNS compliance, ENS compatibility, and proper handling of internationalized domain names while maintaining security and performance standards.